andresfernando-git/Neural-Network-paper/README.md

 ## Contact

-For questions regarding the paper or the implementation, please contact the authors.
+For questions regarding the manuscript, code, or reproducibility, please open an issue in this repository.

+---

+## License

+This repository is provided for academic and research purposes.